rosenkolev1/Snake-Game---CPlusPlus-and-SDL/README.md

 # Libraries Used

 1) SDL 2.0
-2) SDL Image 2.0 - extension library for SDL 2.0, allows easier work with opening images.
+2) SDL Image 2.0 - extension library for SDL 2.0, allows easier work with images of various formats and types.
 Used only once inside the whole project, but nevertheless, it was worth it.
-3) SDL TTF 2.0 - extension library for SDL 2.0, gives you rick options for rendering text on the screen.
+3) SDL TTF 2.0 - extension library for SDL 2.0, gives you rich options for rendering text on the screen.
 4) Doctest - Unit Tests

 # Project Structure